bluesheeptoken/PyGolf/CONTRIBUTING.md

 ### Tests

-To test you can simply use the target `check` in [Makefile](Makefile), it will reproduce every steps in the [github workflow](.github/workflows/pythonapp.yml) to merge a PR.
+To test you can simply use the target `check` in the [Makefile](Makefile).
+It will reproduce every steps in the [github workflow](.github/workflows/pythonapp.yml) to merge a PR.

 ## Thanks